Griffith's Valuation, 1847-1864

 To establish how long the land has been in the family try working back into the Registry of Deeds Memorial Deeds, either via the Grantors indexes searching on the Immediate Lessors' names or perhaps more successfully, via the townland indexes.

 The Tithe Applotment Books, 1823-1837 were compiled approximately 20-40 years prior to Griffith's Valuation (GV), depending upon when the county valuation was published and / or had the tithe responsibilities recorded.
 So, notwithstanding the Names Health Warning I gave you, is it the same person in both sources or was it their father or grandfather?
-If a woman is listed for a small sub-let plot in a townland, could she be a widow and her now deceased husband is listed as liable for the tithe on a larger plot?
+If a woman is listed for a small sub-let plot in a townland, could she be a widow and her now deceased husband was listed as liable for the tithe on a larger plot previously?

 The most obvious next collection to work forward into are the Valuation Revision Books, 1847-1864+, which I have written about on the Valuation Office page.
 This is where you will find out whether the land stayed in the family or was sold off or the leases not renewed.
-Unfortunately, you won't find out easily if your relatives acquired new lands or leases as names are not indexed, but you could try exploring the wider parish to see if you can find anything?
+Unfortunately, you won't find out easily if your relatives acquired new lands or leases as names are not indexed, but you could try exploring the wider parish to see if you can find anything.

 If you cannot access the Revision Books, then try exploring the Return of Land Owners, 1876, to see if the same person is named, again carefully bearing in mind the publication date for the county because the gap could be up to 30 years.